-Besides delivering a raucous noise behind the drum kit, Moon does a bit of voice acting on this ditty from 'Quadrophenia.'
-As Roger Daltrey sings the part of Jimmy, the frustrated Mod in the story, Moon lends his heavy cockney accent to Jimmy's hero -- the Ace Face of the Mods.
-He does so with humor and a bit of sadness.
-Bravo!
+Besides delivering a raucous noise behind the drum kit, Moon does a bit of voice acting on this ditty from Quadrophenia.
+As Roger Daltrey sings the part of Jimmy, the frustrated Mod in the story, Moon lends his heavy cockney accent to Jimmy's hero -- the Ace Face of the Mods -- with humor and a bit of sadness.

 'So Sad About Us'

 The Who practically invented power Pop with this sparkling gem from their second album.
 "So Sad About Us" is all about loud ringing guitars and sweet melodious vocals, all backed by the onslaught of Moon behind the drum kit.
 Moon's playing is totally over the top, and probably gives heart palpitations to those who prefer their drummers to be a a slave to the metronome.
 That's one thing about Keith: no matter how wildly he would careen off-course, he would somehow always manage to pull it back together.